TrueMoein/smsir/README.md

 >
 > Note:

-you can set the keys and number in your .env file
+you can set the keys and line number in your .env file

 > **like this:**